Nerds-Catapult/xzz-code-prompts/computer-vision/README.md

-# computer vision basics eith python and opencv2
+# computer vision basics with python and opencv2

 <h3> the snippets are scripts that can be run using</h3>
  the scripts contain code to open webcams and use haar cascades to detect facial features